A High-Performance Evolutionary Multiobjective Community Detection Algorithm: The HP-MOCD Algorithm

 \section{The HP-MOCD Algorithm}

-This section details the High-Performance Multi-Objective Community Detection (HP-MOCD) algorithm, a scalable evolutionary method for efficiently identifying high-quality community partitions in large complex networks.
-HP-MOCD combines the NSGA-II optimization framework with a parallel architecture and topology-aware genetic operators tailored to the structure of real-world graphs.
-In addition to detailing its core components, we describe the algorithm’s design choices, solution representation, and multi-objective selection strategy.
+We now describe the High-Performance Multi-Objective Community Detection (\methodname) algorithm.
+Our method integrates the NSGA-II optimization framework with a parallel architecture and custom genetic operators designed for network topology.
 The implementation is written in \href{https://www.rust-lang.org/}{Rust} for performance and exposed to Python via \href{https://pyo3.rs/v0.24.0/}{PyO3}.
-The full source code is publicly available on \href{https://oliveira-sh.github.io/pymocd/}{GitHub}.
+The full source code is publicly available on \href{https://oliveira-sh.github.io/pymocd/}{GitHub} and the documention and usage are available on the \href{https://oliveira-sh.github.io/pymocd/}{Official Documentation}.
+Algorithm~\autoref{alg:hp-mocd-main} and \autoref{fig:hpmocd_flowchart} summarizes the \methodname's algorithm.